Partnership with Faculty

 We consult about how community engagement can help achieve learning goals, help identify an appropriate partner site wherein to stage service-learning or research, assist with assignments and course assessment strategies, and support teaching, research, and scholarship through collaboration and funding.

-To propose a class submit the ICR Course Proposal to the Center for Citizenship and Community in Jordan Hall room 144A, or to Chad Bauman Cbauman@butler.edu.
-If this is a new course or a new CORE course, please additionally submit the relevant course proposal to the University Curriculum Committee or the Core Curriculum Committee for approval.
+To propose a class, submit the ICR Course Proposal to the Center for Citizenship and Community in Jordan Hall Room 144A, or to Chad Bauman at cbauman@butler.edu.
+If this is a new course or a new Core course, please additionally submit the relevant course proposal to the University Curriculum Committee or the Core Curriculum Committee for approval.

 Apply for Community Engaged Alliance Grant opportunities